Skip to main content

 Engines: database and table

-• Database engine is responsible for manipulating tables and decides what happens when you try to list, create, or delete a table.
-It can also be used to restrict a database to specific table engine or to manage replication.
+• The database engine manipulates tables and decides what happens when you list, create, or delete a table.
+It can also restrict a database to specific table engines or manage replication.

-• Table engine decides how to store data on a disk or how to enable reading data from outside the disk to expose it as a virtual table.
+• The table engine decides how data is stored on disk or how data is read from outside the disk and exposed as a virtual table.

 Replicated database engine